Qin Shi Huang: Reputation and assessment

 With the advent of the Chinese Communist Revolution and the establishment of a new, revolutionary regime in 1949, another re-evaluation of the First Emperor emerged as a Marxist critique.
 This new interpretation of Qin Shi Huang was generally a combination of traditional and modern views, but essentially critical.
 This is exemplified in the Complete History of China, which was compiled in September 1955 as an official survey of Chinese history.
 The work described the First Emperor's major steps toward unification and standardisation as corresponding to the interests of the ruling group and the merchant class, not of the nation or the people, and the subsequent fall of his dynasty as a manifestation of the class struggle.
 The perennial debate about the fall of the Qin dynasty was also explained in Marxist terms, the peasant rebellions being a revolt against oppression—a revolt which undermined the dynasty, but which was bound to fail because of a compromise with "landlord class elements".

 On hearing he'd been compared to the First Emperor for his persecution of intellectuals, Mao Zedong reportedly boasted in 1958:

 He buried 460 scholars alive; we have buried forty-six thousand scholars alive...
 You [intellectuals] revile us for being Qin Shi Huangs.
 You are wrong.
 We have surpassed Qin Shi Huang a hundredfold.
 When you berate us for imitating his despotism, we are happy to agree!
 Your mistake was that you did not say so enough.

+However, Li Zhisui, then one of Mao's personal physicians, described Mao's admiration for Qin Shi Huang in a somewhat more moderate viewpoint in his memoirs The Private Life of Chairman Mao:

+[Qin]... the man credited with building the Great Wall... was another of Mao's favorites and the emperor with whom he was most often compared.
+[Qin] had expanded China's territory and consolidated a multitude of small countries into a single state.
+He had introduced measures and weights.
+He had constructed roads.
+But the Chinese people hated him because he had executed the Confucian scholars and burned the classic books.
+But [Qin] killed the scholars, Mao argued, only because they got in the way of his efforts to unify China and build the Chinese Empire.
+And he only killed 260 Confucian scholars.
+Where was the great tragedy in that?
+One ought not, in looking at [Qin], exaggerate the trivial and ignore the great.